CAHSS Student Leadership Council

 Iris Stanfill (she/her)

 I'm majoring in political science, with minors in critical race and ethnic studies and leadership studies, with plans to graduate in summer 2025.
-Outside of the classroom, I serve as co-president of Divest DU, a student organization pushing for university divestment from the fossil fuel industry and advocating for environmental justice.
-I am also a member of the DU Student Union, PLP, and the CAHSS Student Leadership Council.
-When I’m on campus, you can often find me in the Political Science Department, where I work as a Student Administrative Assistant.
-Off-campus, I am the social media coordinator for Athena Project Arts’ #ReproductiveJustice campaign, for which I help to amplify the work of artists around the world creating in the space of Reproductive Justice.
-My past experiences include interning at the American Civil Liberties Union (ACLU) of Colorado and working as a research assistant under the Interdisciplinary Research Institute for the Study of (in)Equality (IRISE) at DU.
-Together, these experiences have allowed me to cultivate a passion for learning, activism, and social justice–a passion I will carry with me as I attend law school in 2026 to become a civil rights attorney.
+I serve as co-president of Divest DU, a student organization pushing for university divestment from the fossil fuel industry, and I'm a member of the DU Student Union.
+Off-campus, I am the social media coordinator for Athena Project Arts’ #ReproductiveJustice campaign, and I previously interned at the American Civil Liberties Union (ACLU) of Colorado as well as a research assistant under the Interdisciplinary Research Institute for the Study of (in)Equality (IRISE) at DU.
+In the future, I plan to attend law school in 2026 to become a civil rights attorney.

-I am passionate about learning and activism work in spaces of environmental justice, reproductive justice, criminal law reform, and civil rights, just to name a few.
-I also enjoy music, both listening to it and playing it as a hobby pianist, running, camping, and watching Pixar movies, especially alongside my partner, friends, and family.
-When folks ask me for advice, it often centers around navigating current political issues or, on the other hand, personal relationships.
+In my free time, I enjoy music, both listening to it and playing it as a hobby pianist, running, camping, and watching Pixar movies, especially alongside my partner, friends, and family.

 Anna Filippova (she/they)

 I'm majoring in communications and political science, with plans to graduate in 2026.
-I am a part of the University of Denver's Programming Board as a Traditions Co-Chair this year, serve as DU Student Foundation's Vice President and currently work as a Tour Guide on campus as well!
-I recently just started a position as a student writer with University Relations too and will have my first story published about the quarter system fairly soon.
-This year I intend on taking the LSAT in June, and hopefully start applying for law schools in the fall of next year.
+I am a part of DU's Programming Board as a 'Traditions' co-chair, serve as DU Student Foundation's vice president, and currently work as a tour guide on campus.
+I recently just started a position as a student writer with University Relations and regularly publish stories on behalf of DU.
+This year, I intend on taking the LSAT in June, and hopefully start applying for law schools in the fall of next year.

-I am interested in making jewelry and crafting outside of academics and extracurriculars!
+I enjoy making jewelry and crafting outside of academics!
 I am also always happy to speak about on-campus involvement, writing essays for the Gilman Scholarship or other study-abroad scholarships, and classes relating to my majors as well as socio-legal studies courses as that is my minor.

 Adeline Braun (she/her)